tylerwellss/hyperledger-starter/README.md

-# hyperledger-fabric-comoser-explorer-starter
-Simple starter repo and deployment scripts combining Hyperledger Fabric/Composer/Explorer
+# A starter repo for a Hyperledger Composer Business Network running on a Hyperledger Fabric Blockchain.